KNowledgeOnWebScale/walder/README.md

 // view template continues here
 ```

-Walder puts the inner HTML contents generated from the view template file into the data as an object named `content` hands over
+Walder puts the inner HTML contents generated from the view template file into the data forwarded to the layout template file as an object named `content`.
-the data to the processing of the layout template file.

 The layout template file is yet another template.
 It usually expands these inner HTML contents at the position of its choice.